stesun2/news-site-VI/README.md

 **After copying over your source directory, run `npm run update-app`.**  This command will update a few unit tests in your src/ directory.

-Once you've performed the steps above, run ```npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.
+Once you've performed the steps above, run ```npm install ; npm run start``` - verify that no errors appear in your browser console or terminal, and that your app functions the same as it did in the last challenge.

 ## UsersAPI.login()